 Think of it as a powerful "search and destroy" task force that sends immune-cell forces out to hunt down the unwanted intruders and get rid of them.

 How Does It Work?

 Your body makes proteins called antibodies that destroy abnormal or foreign cells.
-They help fend off common ailments like the flu or a cold, and protect you against major illnesses like cancer or heart disease.
+They help fend off common ailments like the flu or a cold.

 When your body sees that invader again, it calls up that memory and sets out to destroy the threat before the disease develops.
 This is what makes vaccines or immunizations work for illnesses like the flu, measles, chicken pox, or hepatitis.
 The shot has a small but harmless amount of the disease in it so your immune cells can react, learn, and remember how to protect you from it next time.